AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

 ### Filter Design

 1. **Start Simple**: Begin with basic filters and gradually add complexity
-2. **Test Thoroughly**: Always validate filters before deploying to production
+2. **Test Thoroughly**: Always validate filters before deploying to production.
+Remember that the filter will be applied to all delivery methods, journal included.
 3. **Use Specific Patterns**: More specific filters are generally more efficient
-4. **Consider Performance**: Complex filters may impact processing time
+4. **Consider Performance**: Complex filters may impact processing time, so do not add unneed operators in your definitions.

 ### Error Handling